AlexDio123/BookMarks/README.md

 - run the command: **pip install requirements.txt**
 - edit your local file etcs/hosts and add the line: 127.0.0.1 **mysite.com**
-- make sure you have [redis](https://redis.io/) installed and running on your device
+- make sure you have [redis](https://redis.io/) installed and running on your device.
 - run the command: **python manage.py runserver_plus --cert-file cert.crt**

-this should be enough to run the project
+this should be enough to run the project.

 # Features